arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-getting-started/giga-getting-started.md

 tags: [GIGA R1 WiFi, Installation, IDE]
 ---

-To use the [Arduino GIGA R1 WiFi](/hardware/giga-r1-wifi) board, you will need to install the GIGA board package, which is part of the [Arduino Core for mbed devices](https://github.com/arduino/ArduinoCore-mbed).
+To use the [Arduino GIGA R1 WiFi](/hardware/giga-r1-wifi) board, you will need to install the GIGA board package, which is part of the [Arduino Mbed OS GIGA Board Package](/tutorials/giga-r1-wifi/giga-getting-started).

 To install it, you will need a version of the Arduino IDE, which you can download from the [Arduino Software page](https://www.arduino.cc/en/software).
 In this guide, we will use the latest version of the IDE 2.